sandboxie-plus/sandboxie-docs/docs/Content/SandboxRemoval.md

 | **Delete Contents** (clean the box) | Discards or resets stored sandbox changes while retaining the sandbox definition.
 With retained snapshots, the resulting state may be a saved snapshot rather than an empty directory. |
 | **Remove Sandbox** | Removes the sandbox definition.
 Ordinary manual removal first handles its stored contents; removal can fail if the storage is not empty. |

+**File-root scope:** For ordinary boxes, **Delete Contents** and **Remove Sandbox** operate on the currently resolved file root.
+Changing [FileRootPath](FileRootPath.md) does not move data from the previous root, so files left there are not cleaned up by those operations.
+Quick Recovery scans the current root, not the previous one.
+Handle old-root data separately before changing roots.
 ## Automatic content cleanup

 [`AutoDelete=y`](AutoDelete.md) asks SandMan to clean the contents when it observes a previously active box reach zero running processes.
 The setting is off when absent.
 It does **not** itself remove the sandbox definition.
 On the normal box-close path, SandMan runs [`OnBoxTerminate`](SandManTriggers.md#onboxterminate) first, then checks `NeverDelete` and `AutoDelete`.
 If cleanup is eligible, [recovery](QuickRecovery.md) may offer recoverable files before deletion; cancelling that workflow stops this cleanup, while no visible recoverable files can allow it to continue silently.
 Recovery is not a guarantee that every valuable file will be found.